A-Z Subject Index

 Awards are considered part of a student's taxable income for the year.
 The college will issue T4A forms to all recipients in the spring of the year following the year in which the award was paid.

 Scholarships, awards and bursaries are subject to change without prior notice, and are subject to conditions as may be set down by the college and/or the organization or individual offering the award.

 George Brown College Student Assistance Fund

-Through funds set aside from tuition fees paid by all full-time students, the College offers bursaries to students who demonstrate financial need. .
-Bursary applications are available on STU-VIEW in Fall and Winter semester.
-In Spring/Summer semester, the applications are available through Financial Assistance Offices at all four campuses.
-The deadline to apply is in the last week in September (for Fall semester), and the last week in January (for Winter semester).
+Through funds set aside from tuition fees paid by all full-time students, the College offers bursaries to students who demonstrate financial need.
+Bursary applications are available on STU-VIEW in Fall, Winter and Spring semester.
+The deadline to apply is in the last week in September (for Fall semester), the last week in January (for Winter semester), and the last week in May (for Spring semester).
 We advise you through STU-VIEW or e-mail as to the results of the bursary application.
 Bursaries are non-repayable but are subject to tax depending on amount awarded.

 Did you know that we work closely with students from the time they begin their studies at GBC?
 We help guide students in their career development plan so that they are confident and prepared for employment success when they graduate.
 Our services include;

 - Developing a clear career direction; career options available, pathways, skills required and labour market information

 - Identifying and developing essential employability skills; including teamwork, communication and problem solving

 - Online resume & interview coaching